-IN WARRANTY SERVICE PARTS- In warranty service parts will be invoiced pending receipt of the replaced parts previously authorized for return.
+11. IN WARRANTY SERVICE PARTS- In warranty service parts will need to be purchased and invoiced pending receipt of the replaced parts previously authorized for return.
 After inspection of the replaced part at the factory, credit will be issued against the replacement parts providing the part was returned freight prepaid and that the part was free from abuse or misuse.